toddheitmann/toddheitmann.com/content/blog/technology/contemplating-wordpress.md

 While Wordpress wasn’t right for this website, I plan to build new websites for friends on it.
 This provides a non-technical person easy update capability, and the possibility for continued development should I become too busy.
 Overall, despite the many complaints, I consider it best for those needs, and obviously not my own.

 What experiences do you have using Wordpress?
-Share your thoughts with me on twitter [@toddheitmann](https://twitter.com/toddheitmann) or [email me](mailto:me@toddheitmann.com).
+Share your thoughts with me on twitter [@toddheitmann](https://twitter.com/toddheitmann).